 Description Revokes permissions from users.

-Syntax revoke {sa connect source create object primary subscribe} from user Parameters sa Denies permission to execute commands that require "sa" permission. connect source Denies permission to execute RCL commands used by RepAgents or other Replication Servers. create object Denies permission to create, alter, and drop Replication Server objects such as replication definitions, subscriptions, and function strings. primary subscribe Denies permission to create subscriptions for a replicated table if the primary data is managed by the current Replication Server. user The login name of the user whose permission is to be revoked.
-Examples Example 1 Prevents user "thom" from executing commands that create or modify Replication Server objects: revoke create object from thom Example 2 Prevents user "louise" from creating subscriptions for primary data managed by this Replication Server, unless she has "create object" or "sa" permission at the primary Replication Server: revoke primary subscribe from louise Usage • revoke requires "sa" permission. • The "sa" permission cannot be revoked from the "sa" user login name.
+Parameters sa

+Denies permission to execute commands that require "sa" permission.

+connect source

+Denies permission to execute RCL commands used by RepAgents or other Replication Servers.

+create object

+Denies permission to create, alter, and drop Replication Server objects such as replication definitions, subscriptions, and function strings.

+primary subscribe

+Denies permission to create subscriptions for a replicated table if the primary data is managed by the current Replication Server.

+The login name of the user whose permission is to be revoked.

+Examples Example 1 Prevents user "thom" from executing commands that create or modify Replication Server objects:

+revoke create object from thom

+Example 2 Prevents user "louise" from creating subscriptions for primary data managed by this Replication Server, unless she has "create object" or "sa" permission at the primary Replication Server:

+revoke primary subscribe from louise

+revoke requires "sa" permission.

+The "sa" permission cannot be revoked from the "sa" user login name.

 Permissions revoke requires "administrator" permission.

-See also create replication definition, check subscription, create user, grant set autocorrection
+See also create replication definition, check subscription, create user, grant set set {autocorrection | dynamic_sql} {on | off} for replication_definition with replicate at data_server.database autocorrection dynamic_sql

+Controls replication definition properties for a replicate connection.

+Prevents failures that might occur because of missing or duplicate rows in a replicated table.
+Default is off.

+Controls whether the table will be considered for dynamic SQL application.
+Default is on.

+on

+Enables autocorrection or dynamic SQL for the specified replication definition.

+off

+Disables autocorrection or dynamic SQL for the specified replication definition.

+replication_definition

+The name of the replication definition whose autocorrection or dynamic SQL status you are changing.

+data_server

-Description Prevents failures that would otherwise be caused by missing or duplicate rows in a replicated table.
-Syntax set autocorrection {on off} for replication_definition with replicate at data_server.database Parameters on Enables autocorrection for the specified replication definition. off Disables autocorrection for the specified replication definition. replication_definition The name of the replication definition whose autocorrection status you are changing. data_server The name of the data server with the replicate database for which you are changing the autocorrection status.
-If the replicate database is part of a warm standby application, data_server is the logical data server name. database The name of the replicate database where you are changing the autocorrection status.
+The name of the data server with the replicate database for which you are changing the autocorrection or dynamic SQL status.
+If the replicate database is part of a warm standby application, data_server is the logical data server name.

+The name of the replicate database where you are changing the autocorrection or dynamic SQL status.
 If the replicate database is part of a warm standby application, database is the logical database name.

+Example 1 Enables autocorrection for the publishers_rep replication definition in the pubs2 database at the SYDNEY_DS data server:

+'''

+set autocorrection on

+for publishers_rep

+with replicate at SYDNEY_DS.pubs2

+'''

+Example 2 Disables dynamic SQL for the publishers_rep replication definition in the pubs2 database at the SYDNEY DS data server:

+'''

+set dynamic_sql off

+'''

+for publishers_rep with replicate at SYDNEY DS.pubs2

-Examples Enables autocorrection for the publishers_rep replication definition in the pubs2 database at the SYDNEY_DS data server: set autocorrection on for publishers_rep with replicate at SYDNEY_DS.pubs2 Usage • Use set autocorrection to prevent duplicate key errors that might occur during non-atomic materialization. • Autocorrection should be enabled only for replication definitions whose subscriptions use non-atomic materialization (create subscription specified without holdlock).
-After materialization is complete and the subscription is VALID, disable autocorrection to improve performance. • Autocorrection is off, by default, for a replication definition.
+- Use set dynamic_sql off to disable dynamic SQL commands for the specified replication definition and replicate connection. - Use set autocorrection to prevent duplicate key errors that might occur during non-atomic materialization. - Autocorrection should be enabled only for replication definitions whose subscriptions use non-atomic materialization (create subscription specified without holdlock).
+After materialization is complete and the subscription is VALID, disable autocorrection to improve performance. - Autocorrection is off, by default, for a replication definition.